divega/EntityFramework.Docs/entity-framework/ef6/advanced/performance/performance-considerations-for-ef-4-5-and-6.md

 ms.assetid: d6d5a465-6434-45fa-855d-5eb48c61a2ea
 caps.latest.revision: 4
 ---
-# Performance Considerations for EF 4, 5, and 6
+# Performance considerations for EF 4, 5, and 6
 By David Obando, Eric Dettinger and others

 Published: April 2012